yassine-yahya/Module-Servers/chat-server/README.md

 | GET    | `/messages/17` | get one message by id  |
 | POST   | `/messages`    | create a new message   |
 | DELETE | `/messages/17` | delete a message by id |

+## Solution

+You can find the solution to this challenge on the `solutions` branch of this repo.